Contact us by Email

 - We are on a septic system.
 Please do not ever flush inappropriate items down the toilet.
 There’s no discreet way to say this so apologies to anyone who’s offended with this plea …ONLY toilet tissue, pee and poop go down the toilet.
 No condoms, towels, rags, feminine hygiene products, floss, wrappers, smoker’s waste product etc. EVER!
 Our pipes and septic system will clog and backwash into the house.
 Not pleasant at all.

-- Our water is pumped from a well at a very slow rate of return.
-Please limit your showers to 10 minutes or less to help us conserve and ensure there’s enough water for everyone.
-Thank you.
+- Please limit your showers to 10 minutes or less to help us conserve precious water resources.

 - As an eco-sensitive home, we practice a linen re-use policy.
-If your towel needs changing, please place it in the tub or shower.
-We will retrieve it during the day when we refresh your room and replace it with a new towel.
-If does not need changing out, hang it up and you can use it again.
-On the fourth night of your stay, where applicable, we will change out the bedsheets and towels fully.
+Please hang towels on hooks provided and re-use them.
+On the fourth night of your stay (if you’re staying 6 or more nights), we will change out the bedsheets and towels fully.
 This program helps us save on water, detergents entering the eco-system, and electricity usage.

 - This is bear country (and cougar and wolf etc).
 Do not leave any food items in your vehicle and be sure to lock your vehicle doors, as well as the house doors, when you come/go.
 Keep us all safe from wild intruders, thank you.